-While most past studies have focused on a few catchments or were clustered around western Europe9–11,27, this study provides a continental perspective, which allows for a better analysis of climate processes that manifest themselves at larger scales.
+While past studies have focused on a few catchments or were clustered around western Europe9–11,27, this study provides a continental perspective, which allows for an analysis of climate processes that manifest themselves at larger scales.
 Isolated local or national scale studies, however, are broadly consistent with our findings.
-A literature review3 identified flood increases in northwest Europe in past decades, and decreases in some southern and most eastern European countries, although the analyzed periods and record lengths differed across studies.
-Our comprehensive flood data set provides much clearer evidence of changes.
-For the first time, we are able to establish the exact spatial extent and magnitude of flood changes across the continent.

-The results of this study have important implications for flood risk management in medium and large sized catchments.
+Our results have implications for flood risk management in medium and large sized catchments.
 The trends shown in Fig. 1 are estimates of changes in the mean annual flood.
-Since mean annual floods and more extreme floods are usually closely correlated, because of a consistent relationship between the parameters of the flood distributions28, similar trends could also be expected for the 100-year flood discharge, which is often the key design criterion in flood risk management.
+Since mean annual floods and more extreme floods are usually closely correlated28, similar trends could also be expected for the 100-year flood, which is often the key design criterion in flood risk management.
 In northwest Europe (Fig. 1, region 1), flood discharges per unit catchment area (specific flood discharges) are generally high (Fig. 3).
 For example, on the west coast of the British-Irish Isles and Norway, the specific 100-year flood discharge during the period 1960-2010 was ~0.9 (m³/s)/km² (Fig. 3), with floods increasing by ~5% per decade.
 However, in eastern Europe (Fig 1, region 3), specific flood discharges are rather small (Fig. 3), and are likely to become smaller in a changing climate.
 For example, in the Baltic countries, southern Poland and the Ukraine, the 100-year flood of ~0.1 (m³/s)/km² would decrease to ~0.075 (m³/s)/km² if the observed decrease of ~5% per decade persists over the next 50 years.
-In southern Europe, even if flood discharges decrease in medium and large catchments, discharges are still generally high (Fig. 3), as a result of the spatial proximity to the Mediterranean Sea and associated heavy precipitation events29.
+In southern Europe, even if flood discharges decrease in medium and large catchments, discharges are still generally high (Fig. 3), as a result of the proximity to the Mediterranean Sea and associated heavy precipitation events29.
 Floods in small catchments may actually increase as a result of enhanced convective storms30 and land-use change23.